GOP rift widens amid growing hostility to Afghan refugees | WTOP

 Still others, including Republican governors and members of Congress, have taken a different stance, welcoming refugees to their states and working furiously to help those trying to flee.
 On Capitol Hill, the effort to help Afghan friends and family of constituents is the rare undertaking that is consuming legislative offices of members of both parties.

-The U.S. has evacuated more than 100,000 people from Afghanistan since the airlift began Aug.
+The United States and its coalition partners have evacuated more than 100,000 people from Afghanistan since the airlift began Aug.
 14, including more than 5,100 American citizens.
 While the administration’s explicitly stated priority is to evacuate Americans, the numbers reflect the demographics of those trying to flee.

 U.S. officials believe about 500 American citizens who want to leave Afghanistan remain in the country; others are believed to want to stay.
 And many of the Afghans, including those who served as American interpreters and fixers and in other support capacities, are desperate to escape, fearing they will be prime targets for retribution by the Taliban once the U.S. leaves.